TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-hypervolt-resilience-configuration-backups.md

 The other four times it was stuck for 20-60 minutes or so, then sorted itself out before I could react to the alert.

-I was still in monitoring mode when the latest version of the integration was released.
+I was still in monitoring mode when the latest version of the Hypervolt integration was released.
 It now detects when nothing has been received for 5 minutes and restarts the web socket connection.
 Unfortunately, it made no difference the next time the integration got stuck.
 A couple of days later there was another new version which restarts the entire integration.

 I'm beginning to wonder if we're all indulging in [cargo cult](https://en.wikipedia.org/wiki/Cargo_cult_programming) behavior.
 Maybe the Hypervolt backend eventually comes back to life and we just assume that the last thing we did must have fixed it.